IheanachoCode/gtg-banking-api/README.md

 ## 🤝 Contributing

-This is a portfolio project showcasing Laravel REST API development skills.
+This is a project showcasing Laravel REST API development.
 The codebase demonstrates:

 - **Clean Architecture** - Separation of concerns
 - **Service Layer Pattern** - Business logic separation